globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 4. Default accounts on all production systems, including root, are disabled.
 5. Shared accounts are not allowed within WayToHealth systems or networks.
 6. Automated log-on configurations that store user passwords or bypass password entry are not permitted for use with WayToHealth workstations or production systems.
 The use of an enterprise-grade password manager (such as LastPass) is required for all workforce members.
+7. For server access, users are assigned IDs that are consistent with theur current PennKey IDs.
+The privilege level of the account should not be identifiable within the userID (e.g., a userID named “sysadmin1” is not permissible).
+8. Workforce members are not permitted to have multiple userIDs on the same system without a business need, and the approval of the system administrator

 ## 7.7 Automatic Logoff